exotic-matter-sas/paper-matter-app/SELFHOSTING.md

 ### Basic deployment (no ocr)

 Copy the `docker-compose.sample.yml` to your directory of choice (don't forget to rename without `sample`).
-The configured default should work out of the box but it's recommended to change some settings like `CRON_SECRET_KEY` and `DB_PASSWORD`.
+The configured default should work out of the box but for security reasons it's highly recommended to change some settings like `CRON_SECRET_KEY` and `DB_PASSWORD`.

 Start the application with `docker-compose up -d`.

-Database migration is not automatic.
-You need to execute a migration command inside the container running the web frontend code.
+Then to setup the database, you need to execute a migration command inside the container running the web frontend code.

 Execute the following command to migrate database : `docker-compose exec web python3 manage.py migrate`.